robots-make-art-too/Infection-By-Gaming/docs/index.md

 ## AR content

-As they are updated you can find links to examples of the different types of AR.
+this will show you to the page to click on the AR

-1. First, navigate to an example of using a `JavaScript` button to open the `AR` content we looked at [today](website/index.html)
+navigate to an example of using a `JavaScript` button to open the `AR` [Games](website/index.html)